 Environmental Justice and the Future of Environmental Health Research

-The detection of lead leaching into the public water supply in Flint, Michigan, the discovery of perfluorinated compounds in community wells and drinking water supplies across the country, everyday concerns about chronic exposure to compounds in items like shampoo, soap, baby powder and furniture – environmental contaminants and their effects on health are fast becoming a pressing concern among residents and communities.
+From detection of lead leaching into the public water supply in Flint, Michigan, the discovery of perfluorinated compounds in community wells and drinking water supplies across the country, to everyday concerns about chronic exposure to compounds in food and consumer products – environmental contaminants and their effects on health are fast becoming a pressing concern among residents and communities.

 The following Rutgers sponsors made this symposium possible:

-- Dean of the School of Arts and Sciences (Junior Faculty Workshop Award)
+- Dean of the Social and Behavior Sciences in the School of Arts and Sciences (Junior Faculty Workshop Award)